Welcome to Blender! Blender is a free and open-source 3D creation suite.

 You can download the latest version of Blender here.

 Blender makes it possible to perform a wide range of tasks, and it may seem daunting when first trying to grasp the basics.
 However, with a bit of motivation and the right learning material, it is possible to familiarize yourself with Blender after a few hours of practice.

 This manual is a good start, though it serves more as a reference.
 There are also many online video tutorials from specialized websites.

 Despite everything Blender can do, it remains a tool.
 Great artists do not create masterpieces by pressing buttons or manipulating brushes, but by learning and practicing subjects such as human anatomy, composition, lighting, animation principles, etc.

-So keep reading this manual, learn the great tool that Blender is, keep your mind open to other artistic and technological areas and you too can become a great artist.
+So keep reading this manual, learn the great tool that Blender is, and keep your mind open to other artistic and technological areas – and you, too, can become a great artist.